-• Pharmacies and phone numbers

-• Allergies: food, medications, contact allergies such as skin rashes, itching and sensitivities

-• Normal physical functions (dressing, personal hygiene, toileting, eating, walking, transferring, bathing) and whether the person needs assistance

-• Dentures (type); hearing aid; eyeglasses

-• Nutritional status, including special diet

-• Medical/surgical history

-• Pacemakers, other implants.

-Keep this information (and Advance Directives) in a seethrough plastic folder next to routine medications and/or hang on the inside of the house or apartment door.
+• Pharmacies and phone numbers • Allergies: food, medications, contact allergies such as skin rashes, itching and sensitivities • Normal physical functions (dressing, personal hygiene, toileting, eating, walking, transferring, bathing) and whether the person needs assistance • Dentures (type); hearing aid; eyeglasses • Nutritional status, including special diet • Pacemakers, other implants • Medical/surgical/cognitive history Keep this information (and Advance Directives) in a seethrough plastic folder next to routine medications and/or hang on the inside of the house or apartment door.
 Make several copies of this information and place it wherever those who will accompany the older person to the ER may find it; perhaps on a bedroom dresser, in a purse or wallet.
-Ethel Mitty and Mathy Mezey are at the John A. Hartford Foundation Institute for Geriatric Nursing at the Division of Nursing, The Steinhardt School of Education, New York University.
+For more information, you can find The Emergency Nurses Association at www.ena.org.
+Drs.
+Mitty and Mezey are at The Hartford Institute for Geriatric Nursing, NYU Division of Nursing, The Steinhardt School of Education.